Estimated reading time: 8 minutes

 “The endocannabinoid system is an essential regulator of bodily function in its many facets.
 There is hardly any physiological process that is not affected by it to some degree.”

 No, not at all!
-Remember how CBD is found mostly in the hemp plant, which is low in THC?
-‘Marijuana’ is virtually the complete opposite; its high THC content is what causes its psychoactivity.
+Remember how CBD is found mainly in the hemp plant, which is low in THC?
+‘Marijuana’ is virtually the opposite; its high THC content causes its psychoactivity.
 CBD use, on the other hand, presents the opportunity for healing without a high.

 While we can’t make any definitive claims, we’re hopeful.
 CBD does cause pretty extensive positive shifts in nearly anyone’s body, something you will hopefully experience, too.

-Will CBD become instrumental to your personal wellness routine?
+Will CBD become instrumental to your wellness routine?
 We encourage you to find out as you optimize your health and pursue your best life — and we do our best to make finding out easy.
-At Intentional CBD we offer free local delivery within the U.S. Virgin Islands and free shipping to any part of the United States.
-Call (678) 404-9398 to place an order or visit us online.